danielgorgonha/tcc-explorer/docs/articles/block-explorers-mirror-blockchain-analysis.md

 4. **Minimal research on social impact** and educational value of blockchain transparency tools
 5. **Absence of systematic classification** of block explorer architectures and design patterns

-**This study addresses these gaps by:**
+**We address these gaps by:**
-- Providing the first systematic academic taxonomy of block explorer architectures
+- Creating what appears to be the first systematic academic taxonomy of block explorer architectures
 - Developing a five-dimensional classification framework for comparative evaluation
-- Conducting empirical analysis of twelve production-grade explorers
+- Analyzing twelve production-grade explorers empirically
-- Assessing social and epistemic impacts of transparency interfaces
+- Evaluating social and epistemic impacts of transparency interfaces
-- Proposing recommendations for future research and design principles
+- Suggesting directions for future research and design principles

 ## 3. Methodology

 ### 3.1 Research Design

-This study employs a **mixed-methods approach** combining:
+We used a **mixed-methods approach** that combines:

 - **Systematic literature review** of academic and technical sources
 - **Comparative case study analysis** of 12 major block explorers